hallumy/alx_be_python/control-flow/README.md

 # Drawing Patterns with Nested Loops

 A script that prompts the user to enter a positive integer, then use nested loops to print a square pattern of that size made of asterisks (*).

+# Personal Daily Reminder

+A script will ask the user for a single task, its priority level, and if it is time-sensitive.
+The program will then provide a customized reminder for that task, demonstrating control flow and loops without relying on data structures to store multiple tasks.